Build and deliver frontend experiences fast, with intuitive visual editing tools.

 With cyber attacks on legal practices up and clients expecting the same seamless online service they get from consumer brands, your choice of website platform helps you securely incorporate AI capabilities, automate routine tasks, strengthen client relationships, and stand out in a crowded marketplace.
 The right website platform should allow you to deliver your services to your partner stakeholders in the same efficient manner that they deliver services to their clients.

-This detailed, yet straightforward comparison of legal-focused website builders, Content Management Systems (CMS) and Digital Experience Platforms (DXP) options cuts through the technical jargon to show how platforms like Squiz, Contentful, Adobe and more can help your firm deliver legal updates to the market at speed, integrate secure client portals, automate documentation, and boost your online visibility.
+This detailed, yet straightforward comparison of legal-focused website builders, Content Management Systems (CMS) and Digital Experience Platforms (DXP) options cuts through the technical jargon to show how platforms can more help your firm deliver legal updates to the market at speed, integrate secure client portals, automate documentation, and boost your online visibility.
 It should do all that while protecting sensitive client data in an increasingly threatening digital landscape.

 It can get confusing, so we’ll start by clarifying the main differences between each platform category below.
 Then, we’ll compare the pros and cons of each vendor within each category.